zrato/influx-examples/doc/influx.md

 [influxd generate and inspect](https://v2.docs.influxdata.com/v2.0/reference/cli/influxd/)

-In order for the command below to work you must go through the
+In order for the commands below to work you must go through the

 ```
 infclean